qianqin11/spectral-gap-randomized-step-MALA/formalization/TRUST_BOUNDARY.md

 diagonal endpoint laws converge to the normalized `exp(-U)` target, entirely in discrete time.

-The continuous-time Langevin/Davies/Girsanov derivation in Appendix B is not formalized line by line.
+The continuous-time derivation in Appendix B, including stationary time reversal for Langevin increments and the subsequent Girsanov comparison, is not formalized line by line.
 The package replaces it with the finite discrete-time argument above and proves the same public stationary-rejection and overlap conclusions.
-No SDE theorem is included in the trust claim.
+No continuous-time reversal identity or SDE theorem is included in the trust claim.
+The manuscript's revised increment proof introduces no new assumption, axiom, or dependency in Lean; the Lean source and pinned build inputs are unchanged.

 ## Fixed-step minimax theorem